 Lets say you workout 4 times a week and you'd like to lose some excess pounds lurking around your waist.
 You carb cycle and workout plan will look something like this:

 The diet allows for 1 cheat meal per week.
-Some health professionals recommend taking a “cheat day” but I personally would not recommend it.
-It can seriously derail any progress.
-Your cheat meal can be taken any day of the week although the best time would be during a high carb day, again to avoid stunting progress.
+While some health professionals recommend taking an entire “cheat day”, I personally wouldn't recommend it as it can derail your progress.
+Your cheat meal can be taken any day of the week although the best time would be during a high carb day as it allows you to indulge guilt free.

 The pros and cons of a carb cycling diet